Meet our Customer, Conduct and Reputation committee

-- Assess the implementation of the Group’s customer strategy, including customer conduct obligations
+- review and provide oversight of the implementation of the Group’s customer strategy;

-- Monitor and assess regulatory requirements in relation to customers and conduct
+- monitor regulatory requirements in relation to customers and conduct;

-- Oversee the Group’s corporate and societal obligations, including setting the guidance, direction and policies for the Group’s corporate responsibility agenda and related activities.
+- oversee the Group’s corporate and societal obligations, including setting the guidance, direction and policies for the Group’s corporate responsibility (CR) agenda and related activities; and

 - Continued to drive the corporate responsibility agenda and monitored compliance with the Group’s corporate responsibility strategy

-- Reviewed the Group’s modern slavery statement, annual corporate responsibility reporting and the Group’s Financial Crime, Regulatory Business and Corporate Responsibility, Environment and Climate Change Business Standards.
+- Reviewed and recommended changes to the Group’s Modern Slavery statement, annual corporate responsibility reporting and the Group’s Financial Crime, Regulatory Business and Corporate Responsibility, Environment and Climate Change Business Standards

 - Reviewed the Group’s relationship and interaction with regulatory bodies and actions taken in respect of regulatory developments